 Fill in the Gap to Complete Your Smile

-If you are missing just one tooth, you may not have even considered replacing it.
+If you are missing just one tooth, you might not have even considered replacing it.
 After all, you can still chew food.
-If the gap is in the back of your mouth, you may not even have any aesthetic concerns about your missing tooth.
+If the gap is in the back of your mouth, you may not even have any aesthetic concerns.
 But did you know that a single missing tooth can have serious consequences for your oral health?
 The teeth around the gap may begin to drift out of place, leading to misalignment and bite problems.
 Your jawbone may also begin to deteriorate.
 Before such problems afflict you, you should explore your options for single tooth replacement in Plano.

 Single Tooth Replacement Options

 A fixed bridge is a custom-made prosthesis.
-It has two crowns, which get placed over the teeth that are adjacent to the empty space.
-An artificial tooth is supported by the crowns.
+It has two crowns that are placed over the teeth on either side of the empty space.
+The artificial tooth is supported by the crowns.
 This treatment option is popular because it is relatively quick and affordable.
 It can also offer a natural appearance and a strong bite.
-It even serves to keep the remaining natural teeth in their proper places.
+It even serves to keep the remaining teeth in their proper places.

-A single tooth implant is a small cylinder, usually made of titanium, that our team surgically places beneath the gumline in a minimally invasive procedure.
+A single tooth implant is a small post made of titanium that our team surgically places beneath the gum line using a minimally invasive procedure.
 It serves to replace the root of the missing tooth.
-The soft tissue at the surgical site heals fairly quickly, but it may take a few months before the bone recovers.
-During this recovery period, something astounding happens.
-The bone actually fuses to the implant, creating the strongest base possible for the new tooth.
-Eventually, we will place a custom-made dental crown on top of the implant to finish restoring your smile.
+The soft tissue and bone at the surgical site heal fairly quickly.
+During this recovery period, the bone actually fuses to the implant and creates the strongest base possible for the new tooth.
+A custom-made dental crown is placed on top of the implant to finish restoring your smile.

 The Benefits of Implant-Supported Single-Tooth Replacement

-We often recommend dental implants in Plano as the best way to replace a missing tooth due to the many advantages they offer.
+We often recommend dental implants as the best way to replace a missing tooth due to the many advantages they offer.

 Contact Dental Renaissance Today

-Dr. Blankenship has undergone extensive training and experience with dental implants.
-In fact, he is pursuing his Fellowship accreditation with the American Academy of Implant Dentistry.
-If you would like to learn how he and the rest of our team can help you fill in the gap in your smile, contact Dental Renaissance today.
+Dr. Blankenship has undergone extensive training and is very experienced with dental implants.
+She is currently pursuing her Fellowship accreditation with the American Academy of Implant Dentistry.
+If you would like to learn how she and the rest of our team can help you fill in the gap in your smile, contact Kari Blankenship, DDS today.